Querah/ARAI_Repo/README.md

 ```
 sh leaderboard/scripts/run_evaluation.sh
 ```
-Don't forget you shold rearrange the leaderboard/scripts/run_evaulation.py file according to your environment.
+Don't forget you should rearrange the leaderboard/scripts/run_evaulation.py file according to your environment.